imf-ali/Titanic_survival_RandomForestClassifier/README.md

 # Titanic_survival_RandomForestClassifier
 A model which predicts the survival of the passengers in Titanic.

-Random Forest clasifier has been used to achieve this.
+Random Forest classifier has been used to achieve this.